habasweiny/habasweiny.github.io/_posts/2021-01-02-Friendship In The Time of Corona.md

 facing cold trouble in other aspects of their lives.
 Your friends become backup plans, not intentional alliances.

-> a good number of my friends are suspiciously the same height as I am

 But that should not be the case.
 We meet new people everyday in our lives.
 We then carefully choose to form friendships with some and leave others as mere acquaintances.
 The criteria we use to pick our friends is unique to everyone.
 Some prefer people with the same interests and